mwaddell/playlist-forge/PRE_PUBLISH_CHECKLIST.md

       fields, the merged library should prefer non-null values from the first input file, then the second, and so on.
     - Note: specifying only a single `--input` file should work identically to `library convert`
-    - Add support for one (or more) of the libraries to be a "metadata-only" library, which contains only the enriched metadata fields (e.g. genres, cluster_id, etc.) and no playlist information.
-When merging a metadata-only library with a full library, the merged library should contain the union of all playlists from the full library and the enriched metadata from both libraries.
-        - In short, tracks with no playlist should NOT show up in the merged library (they should only be used for reference if they don't also exist in any playlist), so they should be ignored in the results.
-        - (Optionally) Add a `--allow-blank-playlist` argument to allow tracks with no playlist to be included in the merged library, if the user wants to do that.
-            - Does this argument need to be added to any other commands that operate on libraries, such as `library extract` or `library remove`?
+- [ ] Add a `--input-metadata` argument to the `library merge` command (which can be specified more than once) to specify one or more input files that should be treated as "metadata-only" libraries (i.e. they contain only enriched metadata information) that should only be used to enrich the resulting merged library for tracks which otherwise lack metadata, but should otherwise not show up in the merged library.
+(If a metadata file does contain playlist information, it should be ignored.)
+        - Is this the best way to handle this?
+Is there a better, more general way of handling tracks that have no playlists which works across all commands?
+Maybe just treat them like everything else but add a `library clean` command to remove them?
+- [ ] Add a `library check` command to check the library to sure that it contains no duplicate tracks (i.e. tracks with the same Spotify ID) and that all tracks have at least one playlist.
+    - If duplicates are found, print a warning message and list the duplicate tracks with their Spotify IDs and playlists.
+    - If tracks with no playlists are found, print a warning message and list the tracks with their Spotify IDs and metadata.
+    - Check all other **required** fields to make sure they are valid
+    - Check for special characters?
+    - Report on missing optional data (like `library stats`) ?
 - [ ] Add a `library extract` command to extract a subset of the library by playlist and output the extracted library to a new file.
     - Allow multiple `--playlist` arguments to extract multiple playlists.
     - Note: specifying no `--playlist` arguments should extract no playlists, resulting in an empty library file.
 - [ ] Add a `library remove` command to remove a subset of the library by playlist and output the remaining library to a new file.
     - Allow multiple `--playlist` arguments to remove multiple playlists.
     - Note: specifying no `--playlist` arguments should extract all playlists, simply copying the file.

-## 5. Additional Analysis Commands

-- [ ] Add a `analyze stats` command to compute and display basic statistics about the library, such as:
+- [ ] Add a `library stats` command to compute and display basic statistics about the library, such as:
     - Total number of tracks
     - Total number of playlists
     - Total number of artists